-Mahindra Susten through its Utility Scale business undertakes turnkey EPC projects around the globe across the life of the plant, from site surveys and feasibility reports to the lifetime maintenance of the plant.
+Mahindra Susten through its Utility Scale Solar business undertakes turnkey EPC projects around the globe across the life of the plant, from site surveys and feasibility reports to the lifetime maintenance of the plant.
 This is to ensure that our clients have all the resources they need to build bankable projects.

 Through our third party utility EPC service offering Our customers today are proud owners of some of India’s finest plants with 2% – 5% higher generation as compared to other plants of similar capacities.
 In-house design and engineering team, efficient construction teams and deep industry and technology know-how are our forte.

 Our customers also enjoy the benefits of the advisory services that help them understand and gain clarity on aspects of financing, policies, land, fiscal benefits, and regulatory approvals to successfully install solar power plants.
 Mahindra Susten goes beyond the contract and their value engineering to ensure customers reap the maximum benefits.